IBM/maximo-labs/MkDocs/apm_8.7/docs/get_started.md

 3. [Data loading meter data  and asset types using App Connect](dataload_appconnect.md) requires that you do the App Connect Exercise.

+## Contributors Meeded for these exercises:

-Here are excercises that we would like to add to this lab.
-We are requesting contributors for these exercies .
+Here are other exercises that we would like to add to this lab.
+We are requesting contributors for these exercises .
 Email me <carlos.ferreira1@ibm.com> if you would like to volunteer as a contributor.

-## Manage Assets
+### Manage Assets
 1. Creating a New Asset in Maximo in Web UI
 2. Associating Meters w/ an Asset in Web UI
 3. Creating New Condition Monitoring Points & Job Plans
 4. Create a Saved Query or Asset Group*
 5. Edit the IOTHISTORIAN Cron Task & External Systems to synchronize Manage Asset data with Health.

-## Understand Asset Health
+### Understand Asset Health
 1. Setup health scores and groups for assets and locations
 2. Create historical work orders for Asset Timeline and scheduled preventive maintenance.
 3. View asset health on asset detail page.